-Within this leaflet we have outlined some of the standard procedures the school MUST follow.
+Within this leaflet we have outlined some of the standard procedures the school MUST follow a) What to do if a person tells you they have been abused or harmed:

 None of these procedures are aimed at upsetting or distressing you as parents/carers.
 They are designed to look at your child's needs and make sure that if your child needs some extra help, they get it.